‘DanMachi’ Season 2 Confirmed: What’s Known So Far Amidst Sword Oratoria Release

 A previous Inquisitr report has outlined what is essentially DanMachi‘s second season.
 While the new installment of the anime has been received positively by fans, the new series, which is set to debut this coming April 14, is not really part of the main story’s canon.
 Instead, it would depict the events of Is It Wrong To Pick Up Girls In A Dungeon?: Sword Oratoria, a side story that features the exploits of the Sword Princess, Aiz Wallenstein, a Level 5 swordsman and the unrequited love of the franchise’s main character, Bell Cranel.

 DanMachi: Sword Oratoria would feature 12 episodes, as stated in the upcoming anime’s official page in MyAnimeList.
-The actual date for the anime’s run has not been confirmed as of date, however.
+The actual date for the anime’s run has not been confirmed as of this writing, however.
 While Sword Oratoria is a highly-anticipated release, some avid fans of Is It Wrong To Pick Up Girls In A Dungeon? are a bit disappointed that the upcoming series would not continue the story’s canon.

 The fact that the next season of the anime is a side story is especially aggravating for numerous fans, many of whom are eagerly awaiting the events that immediately followed the final episode of the first season.
 DanMachi Season 1 only featured 13 episodes during its run, and its finale, while featuring a massive battle that saw Bell defeat an immensely powerful opponent, has managed to get fans all but excited for Season 2.